1 - Customize your shell

 As can be seen in this example, the new def file not only preserves the dependencies of the original image, but it also preserves a complete history of all build processes while giving flexible environment that can be customized as need arises.

-Deploying conda and pip in a container
+Example: Deploying conda and pip in a container

 There might be situations where you have a certain conda environment in your local machine that you need to set up in DAIC to commence your analysis.
 In such cases, deploying your conda environment in a container and sending this container to DAIC does the job for you.